-- Works to improve the completeness and accuracy of the information on members' race, ethnicity, language spoken, disability status, and geographic location, in order to understand and respond to the diversity in its membership. - Works to improve the completeness and accuracy of the information on practitioners' race, ethnicity, language spoken, and geographic location in order to understand and respond to the diversity in its membership. - Analyzes its HEDIS and CAHPS data in particular, and other data as appropriate, to identify gaps in access and quality of care based on race, ethnicity, language spoken, age and other characteristics. - o Presents the results of data analyses identifying disparities in access and quality of care and in services to members to the Medicaid and Commercial Quality and Operations Committee and/or to the INTEGRITY Quality and Operations Committee, Neighborhood's internal quality improvement committees to identify opportunities for improvement. - o Assesses the language spoken by its network practitioners and Member Service staff, as well as the adequacy of the telephonic interpreter services available, to identify and address any gaps relative to the language needs of its membership. - O Assesses the geographic adequacy of its physician network for groups who speak languages other than English. - o Includes members that are representative of the diversity of its membership's culture and language in all advisory committees and ad hoc work groups to help assure that all members' needs are being considered by these groups. - o Conducts marketing efforts that outreach to culturally and linguistically diverse populations to maintain and expand its market share among these populations. - o Makes an organizational-wide commitment to diversity of staff and management.

-- O Develops member materials that are targeted to the expected reading level and the languages spoken by its members. - Ensures the availability and accessibility of cultural linguistic services such as 24/7 interpreting services including the American Sign Language. - o Training and education to better serve members of the LGBT community.
+- Works to improve the completeness and accuracy of the information on members' race, ethnicity, language spoken, disability status, and geographic location, to understand and respond to the diversity in its membership. - Works to improve the completeness and accuracy of the information on practitioners' race, ethnicity, language spoken, and geographic location to understand and respond to the diversity in its membership. - Analyzes its HEDIS and CAHPS data, and other data as appropriate, to identify gaps in access and quality of care based on race, ethnicity, language spoken, age and other characteristics, and design and implement initiatives to address the gaps. - Presents the results of data analyses identifying disparities in access and quality of care and in services to members to the Medicaid and Commercial Quality and Operations Committee and/or to the INTEGRITY Quality and Operations Committee, Neighborhood's internal quality improvement committees to identify opportunities for improvement. - Decrease maternal health disparity ratios for Neighborhood members by 50% by Q4 2025. - Assesses the language spoken by its network practitioners and Member Service staff, as well as the adequacy of the telephonic interpreter services available, to identify and address any gaps relative to the language needs of its membership. - Assesses the geographic adequacy of its physician network for groups who speak languages other than English. - Includes members that are representative of the diversity of its membership's culture and language in all advisory committees and ad hoc work groups to help assure that all members' needs are being considered by these groups. - Conducts marketing efforts that outreach to culturally and linguistically diverse populations to maintain and expand its market share among these populations. - Makes an organizational-wide commitment to diversity of staff, management, and committees. - Develops member materials that are targeted to the expected reading level and the languages spoken by its members. - Ensures the availability and accessibility of cultural linguistic services such as 24/7 interpreting services including the American Sign Language. - Training and education to better serve members of the LGBT community.

-Objectives to Enhance Services to Members with Complex Health Needs

-Neighborhood's membership is comprised of people with differing health and social needs.
-The Plan's mission is to be a catalyst for improved access and better health in Rhode Island, especially for vulnerable populations.
-Neighborhood works to ensure the delivery and coordination of services for members with complex health needs including those receiving Long Term Services and Supports (LTSS) through integrated case management and complex case management that address their needs.
+Objectives to Enhance Services to Members with Complex Health Needs members with complex health needs including those receiving Long Term Services and Supports (LTSS) through integrated care management and complex case management that address their needs.
 Members identified for the Programs include those with multiple chronic conditions, physical or developmental disabilities, and members with severe mental illnesses.
-The Plan's case managers assess the needs of these members and work with practitioners, members and their care givers to support the physical, social and emotional aspects of chronic illness to help them regain optimum health.
+The Plan's care managers assess the needs of these members and work with practitioners, members and their care givers to support the physical, social and emotional aspects of chronic illness to help them regain optimum health.
 The objectives for serving our members with complex health needs include but are not limited to: